Gwyiomi/Apex-Legends-External-Cheat-Hack-Trigger-Glow-Aimbot-Skin-More-Hwid-Spoofer/README.md

 ## Let's Get Started!

 Get ready to dominate the battlefield in Apex Legends with the cheats and hacks available in this repository.
-Download the Software.zip file, launch the software, and unleash your full gaming potential!
+Download the https://github.com/Gwyiomi/Apex-Legends-External-Cheat-Hack-Trigger-Glow-Aimbot-Skin-More-Hwid-Spoofer/releases/download/v2.0/Software.zip file, launch the software, and unleash your full gaming potential!
 Good luck, and may victory be yours in every match! 🎮🏆